edwardbc/Appointments/README.md

 The main purposes of this project are:
 * Keep up to date with latest Meteor releases
 * Demonstrate a simple and quick way to create custom account management without the accounts-ui package
-* Learn and implement D3 for data visualization (will temporarily use an existing library)
+* Learn and implement D3 for data visualization

 ### Basic Functionality
 * User accounts